-This document sets out what businesses and others being regulated can expect from Melton Borough Council's Enforcement Officers.
+This document sets out what businesses and others being regulated can expect from the Enforcement of Melton Borough Council's Hackney Carriage and Private Hire Policy.
 It commits the Council to good enforcement policies and procedures.
 It lays down the policy of the Council formerly based on the principles of good enforcement contained in the Enforcement Concordat, produced by Central Government and the new Statutory Code of Practice for Regulators (Regulators Compliance Code) produced by the Department for Business Enterprise & Regulatory Reform and supplemented by additional statements of enforcement policy of other service units within the Council.